mihirbhaskar/save-the-pandas-intpython/README.md

 **Step 1:** Clone this repository

 **Step 2:** Below is a list of packages used in the app.
 If you do not have any installed already, please install them:
-- Dash, installed in conda by typing `conda install -c conda-forge dash`
+- Dash, installed in conda by typing `conda install -c conda-forge dash` into Anaconda Prompt
-- geopy
+- geopy, installed in conda by typing `conda install -c conda-forge geopy` into Anaconda Prompt
-- tkinter
+- tkinter (this should be default installed with conda)
-- tkinter.messagebox
+- tkinter.messagebox (this should be default installed with conda)
-- csv
+- csv (this should be default installed with conda)
 - time (a link to the library is [here](https://docs.python.org/3/library/time.html))
-- BeautifulSoup
+- BeautifulSoup (this should be default installed with conda)
 - Other standard libraries: pandas, numpy, json, requests

 **Step 3:** Run the script `app.py`.
 Before running it, make sure your working directory is at the root of the git repository you cloned.
 This way, there will be no path issues.